thecivilized/thecivilized/content/en/book/00-Introduction.md

 Introduction
 ===

+Hello.
+Welcome to the book "Against Aggression: User Manual of a Civilized Society".

 You don't steal.
 You don't kill.
 You are, in short, a Civilized person.
 You are part of The Civilized.
 This book is for you.

 ## What is civilization?